Osenwe/ABAP-based-Employee-Data-and-Payroll-Management-System/README.md

 Generate summary payroll records from timesheet records for a particular date range, and a specific pay date.

-OPEN ISSUES
-This project was faced with some difficulties, the most important being time constraints.
-Adequate testing has not been performed to check out for potential bugs, but so far I have not encountered any errors.

-Unable to connect the selection screen created in the ALV report with the module pool program.
-Initial problem faced was determining what fields to use as primary keys in each table.
-In screen 0300 table control, the position id column is blank, some non-fatal error in the code I am working on to correct.
-Due to time constraints I am not able to add functionality that helps prevent input error by users.
-For example, putting Time in as 7:30am and Time out as 4:00 am on the same day, in this case hours worked will be negative, thus user must ensure they put in the correct time.
-Knowledge needed to create this project came from my BIS657 class.
-Additional sources of knowledge came from my experience with BIS638 class material’s, and some videos on Udemy, and YouTube.

 FUNCTIONAL DESCRIPTION
 To make the system more functional the following were created.
 Seven (7) Normal screens and Five (5) Sub screens